-Open the PDF and then with your mouse or cursor, hover at the top of the PDF and you should see a black menu appear with an option to download over on the right side
+- Then with your mouse or cursor, hover at the top of the PDF and you should see a black menu appear with an option to download over on the right side

 - Next give the file a name and select the location on your computer where you want the PDF to be saved and then click Save.

-Once you have the file pulled up, look for the Save icon which will look something like this (although it may vary depending on the database):
+- Once you have the file pulled up, look for the Save icon which will look something like this (although it may vary depending on the database):

-Once you click it, a new window will appear which allows you to customize what you want to save, including the citation in a certain style such as MLA or APA.
+- Once you click it, a new window will appear which allows you to customize what you want to save, including the citation in a certain style such as MLA or APA.

-Once you click to “Save” (“Continue” if you are using a ProQuest database), a page will pull up with the full text of the article along with any other information that you indicated.
+- Once you click to “Save” (“Continue” if you are using a ProQuest database), a page will pull up with the full text of the article along with any other information that you indicated.

 - In Chrome, right click on the page with your mouse and select SAVE AS.
 Select the location on your computer where you'd like to save the article and click the SAVE button.